Meet The Flourish Team

 Bakery Production and Assisting Instructor

-Nicole Torney is a Salt Lake City native with experience working in noted bakeries and restaurants like Mazza and Gourmandaise.
+Nicole Torney is a Salt Lake City native with experience working in noted bakeries and restaurants like Mazza and Gourmandise.
 In 2019, Nicole completed a culinary program through August Escoffier School of Culinary Arts and received a certification in pastry arts.
 She worked at Harmons as an artisan baker before joining Flourish.

 Nicole is passionate about recovery and is grateful for the privilege to work with Flourish's interns.
 In her spare time, Nicole enjoys running, sailing, rock climbing, and spending time with her family (which includes 4 pets).

 Partnering with Flourish offers a mutually beneficial opportunity for organizations that want to ensure more individuals in Utah have the opportunity to begin again.
 Our essential work could not be sustained without the generous financial support of our corporate and foundation community partners.

 Dancing Llama Foundation

 Matty Branch Fund

 PEO Sisterhood Utah Chapter AE

 The Williamsen Family Foundation